google/agi/validation.md

 ## What should I expect?
 I use a supported device.

 Device validation takes about 10 seconds, during which you should see a spinning cube on the device screen.
-Once a device passes the validation process, it can be used to trace and profile Android applications.
+Once a device passes the validation process, it can be used to profile Android applications.

 ## How often do I need to validate?